 Mention WGSC and receive 10% off riding lessons.

 Please click on the PDF below for the Spring 2021 Kid Kickers info form!
-The link to register is just below that.
+Registration for spring is now closed.
+We will be releasing info on our fall program at the end of May 2021!

 "For decades West Geauga Soccer Club has been developing players that have excelled for our High School programs.
 The club's professional coaching model has been a fantastic building block in preparing our community's young people to compete at the High School level.
 As the varsity coaches at West Geauga High School we are grateful to the coaches, administrators, volunteers and the entire WGSC soccer community for teaching our youngsters the beautiful game." -West Geauga Girls' and Boys' Varsity Soccer Coaches Kori Chapic and Mario Gerhardt